Eoinr2661/Eoinr2661/README.md

-- 👋 Hi, I’m @Eoinr2661
+- 🌱 I’m currently learning about PostgreSQL, Java, Docker, and building full-stack applications.
-- 👀 I’m interested in mobile and web development!
+- 🛠️ Currently working on a fitness app project, using Spring Boot, PostgreSQL, and Docker for backend services.
-- 🌱 I’m currently learning about Android and Web development, using React Native, React and Next.js
+- 📚 Always eager to learn new technologies and improve my skills in backend development, frontend development and database management.
 - 📫 How to reach me ... https://www.linkedin.com/in/eoin-rochford/